GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-10_notes_on_assignments.md

 ---

 ## A note on individual learning log assignments with GitHub
 Within this course, you will individually submit your personal solutions for the course assignments to your personal GitHub-hosted learning log, i.e. your personal classroom repository.
 Don't get confused about "your personal repository".
-Once you have a GitHub account, you can create as many repositories as you like at your account but for assignments within our courses, always use your respective classroom repository.
+Once you have a GitHub account, you can create as many repositories as you like at your account, but for assignments within our courses always use your respective classroom repository.

 The classroom repository will be created automatically by following a link to the respective classroom assignment which will be provided by the instructors.
-Your classroom repository will be hosted as part of GeoMOER, our learning log space at GitHub for Marburg Open Educational Ressources.
+Your classroom repository will be hosted as part of GeoMOER, our learning log space at GitHub for Marburg Open Educational Resources.

 If not stated otherwise, the deadline for an assignment is the date and time of the next course session.
 The submissions generally encompass R or R markdown with compiled html files.